LIMLabSWC/AudioRipple/README.md

 This repo contains experimental and analysis codes for the auditory ripple experiment

+A full copy of the direcrory, including codes and data, can be found in `ceph/akrami/Peter/AudioRipple`

 ## Experimental codes

 These experiments are designed to be run in person using Bonsai.
 This is because we wrote custom routines to get smooth modulation of the waveforms.
 The C-sharp code for this ripple is defined in the `Extensions` folder; `RippleGenerator.cs`.